react-native-community/directory/README.md

 GITHUB_TOKEN=<*> yarn data:update
 ```

+## How do I deploy to production?

+Get a commit on `master` and it will be automatically deployed.

 ## I don't like your website, can I hit an API instead and build my own better stuff?

 Sure, go for it!